Home » Budget-Friendly Creamy Chicken

 • Use bone-in chicken if you can.
 It gives the broth more flavor and makes the sauce taste richer and more homemade.

 • Keep the skin on while the chicken cooks.
-It adds extra flavor to the broth and helps the chicken stay juicy and tender.
+It adds flavor to the broth and helps the chicken stay juicy and tender.

 • Use warm chicken broth for the sauce.
 Cold broth can make the butter and flour mixture harder to whisk smoothly.